Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project03/README.md

    > $ cd src
 2) Run the deploy.sh bash files to create docker images
    > $ ./deploy.sh
+3) Run the Coordinator server application using run_coordinator.sh bash file.
+NOTE: The coordinator has to run before starting any other server.
+   > $ ./run_coordinator.sh
-3) Run the RMI server application using run_server.sh bash file
+4) Run the RMI server application using run_server.sh bash file by providing the server-name and port.
+Start multiple such servers on different terminals.
+5 such servers can be
+   > $ ./run_server.sh server1 1231

+   > $ ./run_server.sh server2 1232

+   > $ ./run_server.sh server3 1233

+   > $ ./run_server.sh server4 1234

-   > $ ./run_server.sh
+   > $ ./run_server.sh server5 1235
-4) The RMIRegistry runs on my-rmi-server container and at port 1234.
-   Run the RMI client application using run_client.sh bash file with server-container-name, and port number as arguments in a different terminal.
+5) Run the RMI client application using run_client.sh bash file with any running server-name, and port number as arguments in a different terminal.
-   > $ ./run_client.sh my-rmi-server 1234
+   > $ ./run_client.sh server1 1231
 5) The server and client are ready to communicate.
 You can create multiple clients and interact with server.

 Note: If any of the bash files does not execute, try using bash before ./*.sh